-Implementing this measure to increase screening and identifying patients with prediabetes can improve health outcomes for patients by preventing the progression to type 2 diabetes.
+Implementing this measure to increase treatment for patients with prediabetes can improve health outcomes for patients by preventing the progression to type 2 diabetes.
 Cost savings associated with preventing diabetes are significant.
-In the Medicare Diabetes Prevention Program (Medicare DPP) model test conducted through the Center for Medicare and Medicaid Innovation, implementation of the MDPP preventive service resulted in an estimated cost savings of \$ 2,650.00 per participating Medicare beneficiary over 15 months.
+In the Medicare Diabetes Prevention Program (Medicare DPP) model test conducted through Center for Medicare and Medicaid Innovation, implementation of the MDPP preventive service resulted in an estimated cost savings of \$ 2,650.00 per participating Medicare beneficiary over 15 months.
 Individuals with diabetes typically have medical expenses 2.3 times higher than those without it.
-The longitudinal impact of this measure would be substantial in terms of cost savings and disease prevention.